kashik09/Table/README.md

 # Weather Table Project

 This is a simple project I made for my coding bootcamp at Moringa.
-It shows how to use **HTML** and **CSS** to create a table.
-The table lists weather conditions for each day of the week.
+I incorporated the use of **HTML** and **CSS** to create the table.
+It lists weather conditions for each day of the week.

 ## About the Project